pathos41/C-Programming/README.md

 Find_max_and_min_in_arrays.c initializes an array, and gets the maximum and minimum values of the array.

-Input_floating_point_numbers_from_stream.c gets a number from the stream stdin, and displays it on screen as a floating point number.
+Input_floating_point_numbers_from_stream.c gets a number from the stream stdin, and displays it on screen as a floating-point number.

 Multiple_strings_concatenation.c uses a function with a variable argument list, and concatenates an arbitrary number of strings.

 Occurrence_of_letters_in_strings.c counts the occurrence of each letter in a string.

-Pause_for_5sec.c gives a pause for five seconds, showing a dot on screen for each second elapsed.
+Pause_for_5sec.c gives a pause for five seconds, printing a dot on screen for each second elapsed.

 Print_array_elements.c sets a pointer to an array, and uses the pointer to print the elements in the array.

-Search_string_within_another.c searches for a target string within another string, showing all occurrences of the target string.
+Search_for_string_within_another.c searches for a target string within another string, showing all occurrences of the target string.

 Simple_calculator.c performs addition, subtraction, multiplication and division of two arguments.

-Sort_numbers_in_order.c sorts the numbers in an array, and it allows the user to choose whether to sort in an ascending or a descending order.
+Sort_numbers_in_order.c sorts the numbers in an array, and it allows the user to decide whether to sort in an ascending order or a descending order.

 Sort_strings_in_order.c takes a number of strings as arguments, and stops when a certain string is entered.
 Then it sorts the strings in ascending order.

-Store_and_display_names.c lets users input their names, and show them in a neat format.
+Store_and_display_names.c lets users input their names, and show the names in a neat format on screen.

 String_length_comparison.c compares the length of two strings, and shows the longer string on screen.